Worklytics/psoxy/docs/deployment-migration.md

   - **`SALT` value**.
 This is a secret used to generate the pseudonyms.
 If this is lost/destroyed, you will be unable to link any data pseudonymized with the original salt to data you process in the future.
+      - as of v0.4.35 examples, the terraform resource ID for this value is expected to be `module.psoxy.module.psoxy.random_password.pseudonym_salt`; if not, you can search for it with `terraform state list | grep random_password`
   - **value for `PSEUDONYMIZE_APP_IDS`.** This value, if set to `true` will have the proxy use a rule set that pseudonymizes identifiers issued by source applications themselves in some cases where these identifiers aren't inherently PII - but the association could be considered discoverable.